intersystems-community/iris-angular-template/dev.md

 After writing a method or query that we want to call from angular, we must define an ActionMap, to expose the REST endpoint.
 The actionmap can have many action endpoints.

-If we wanted to call a `DoSomething` class in our code from an endpoint, it will be as follows:
+If we wanted to call a `DoSomething` classmethod in our code from an endpoint, it will be as follows:

 ```
 XData ActionMap [XMLNamespace = “http://www.instersystems.com/_pkg/isc/rest/action" ] {